colinbinion/GettinGit/walkthrough/GettinGit.md

 # Working with a remote repository (Github)

-`$ git clone <repo path or URL>` - clone a repository into a new directory.
+`$ git clone <repo path or URL>`

+*This clones a repository into a new directory*

-`$ git remote` - List all remotes for the current repo.
+`$ git remote`

+*This will list all remotes for the current repo*

-`$ git remote add <remote name> <remote path or URL>` - adds a remote to your repo.
+`$ git remote add <remote name> <remote path or URL>`

+*This will add a remote to your repo*

-`$ git pull <remote name> <branch name>` - Pull down changes from a remote and integrate them into your repo.
-Performs `git fetch` and then `git merge`.
+`$ git pull <remote name> <branch name>`

+*This will pull down changes from a remote and mesh them into your repo (Under the hood it executes a `git fetch` and a `git merge`)*

-`$ git push <remote name> <branch name>` - Send your changes to the remote to be merged.
+`$ git push <remote name> <branch name>`

+*This will send your changes to the remote to be merged*

 ---

-# Create and Manage a Remote Repository
+# Creating/Managing a remote repository (gitHub)
+###This exercise will take you through the process of adding your local repo to gitHub
-1. Log into your GitHub account
+1. Log into your gitHub account
-1. Create a repository on GitHub with the name of your favorite food.
-(Don't initialize a readme).
-Copy the repo URL to your clipboard.
+1. Create a repository on gitHub with the name *iGitItIgotIt*. **(Don't initialize a readme)**.
+Copy the repo URL to your clipboard
-1. On your command line: Add the github repo as a remote for your local repo.
+1. On your **terminal**: Add the github repo as a remote for your local repo.
 Give the github repo the name `origin`.
 1. Push your local commits up to github.
-1. Go back to the GitHub repo (in your browser) and confirm that your commits were pushed...
-Congrats!
-You've pushed to GitHub!
-Now your code is visible to the world.
+1. Go back to the gitHub repo and verify that your commits were pushed.
-1. In your text editor, add few more interesting facts about your food to the `index.html` page.
+1. In Sublime, add few interesting facts about your movie to the `index.html` page.
-1. Check your repo's status, add, then commit the changes with the message "added more food facts".
+1. Check your repo's status, add, then commit the changes with the message "more movie facts".
-1. Push your changes up to Github.
-Confirm that the latest commit is there by looking at the commit history on GitHub.
+1. Push your changes up to github.
+Verify that the latest commit is there by looking at the commit history on gitHub.
-1. In your text editor, add another image of your animal.
+1. In your text editor, add an image of the main actor in your movie.
 1. Check the status of your repo, add, then commit the changes locally.
-1. Push the changes up to GitHub.
+1. Push the changes up to gitHub.
-1. Make a change to the index file using GitHub's web interface and commit the change.
+1. Make a change to the index file using gitHub's web interface and commit any changes.
-1. Pull down the latest change to your local repo.
-Congrats!
-You've now pushed and pulled changes to and from Github!
+1. Finally pull down the latest change to your local repo.
+(You've now pushed and pulled changes to and from github!)

 ---